 How many graduate students are in your two M.A. programs?

-Combined, the two programs have around 35 students.
-We aim for an incoming class of 15 students each fall.
-This allows us to keep the number of students per course small (in the Spring 2011 semester, we averaged nine students per graduate course) and allows for a great deal of interaction with professors in the Political Science Department.
+Combined, the three programs we oversee have around 35-40 students.
+We aim for an incoming class of 15-20 students each fall.
+This allows us to keep the number of students per course small (often averaging under 10 students per graduate course) and allows for a great deal of interaction with professors in the Political Science Department.